-While this class is offered through the University of Florida (UF), many students that take this class attend other Colleges and Universities.
+While the Horse Course is offered through the University of Florida, many students that take this class attend other Colleges and Universities.

 At the end of this course students will be able to:

-There are two classes offered for the Horse Course, an undergraduate level class (VME-4906) and now a graduate level class (VME-6934).
+There are two classes offered for the Horse Course: an undergraduate level class (VME-4906) and a graduate level class (VME-6934).
 Both classes are 3 credit classes.

 A graduate level Horse Class (VME-6934) is also available.

-*the main difference between the two classes is that the graduate level class also has a writing assignment.
-Contact Dr. Larkin (email@example.com) if you would like more information about the graduate level class.
+- The main difference between the two classes is that the graduate level class also has a writing assignment.
+Contact Dr. Larkin if you would like more information about the graduate level class.

 Undergraduate class (VME-4906)

-For non-University of Florida students, the tuition rate is $1,101.21 ($367.07 per credit hour).
-This price includes all UF fees as well as all of the fees to use the ProctorU Service for the three tests.
+The above prices include all UF fees as well as all of the fees to use the HonorLock Service for the three tests.
 All reading material will be provided within the class and no additional textbooks are required.

 Graduate class (VME-6934)